Indulge in Flavors of Fall: Delicious Autumn-Inspired Gin Cocktails

 The sweet component of a cocktail is second only to water from dilution in importance.
 It’s a beverage’s primary “seasoning” agent, akin to salt in cooking.
 Simple syrup is the ubiquitous choice and is easily substituted with maple syrup.
 This instantly brings any beverage into fall territory.

 Our two-step sour gets the fall treatment.
 One and a half ounces of our gin, an ounce of fresh pressed cider, half an ounce of maple syrup, and half a lemon’s juice, shaken, is a lovely balance of bright acidity and brooding sweetness.
 Finishing with a dash or two of Angostura bitters will create spiced magic.

-Simplicity is always our North Star, and this sling is the perfect “less is more” cocktail.
-One tablespoon of maple syrup, one and a half ounces of our gin, four ounces of soda water topped with grated nutmeg makes for lovely quaffing with charcuterie and fig jam, which is an evening rite of early autumn in my home.
+Simplicity is always our North Star; this sling is the perfect “less is more” cocktail.
+One tablespoon of maple syrup, one and a half ounces of our gin, and four ounces of soda water topped with grated nutmeg makes for lovely quaffing with charcuterie and fig jam, which is an evening rite of early autumn in my home.